abiaggi/TheFarmerWasReplaced/README.md

 # TheFarmerWasReplaced
-In this repository I'll put my code, to help you with The Farmer Was Replaced
+In this repository I'll put my code for The Farmer Was Replaced.
+The code might not be fully optimized, but I hope you will find it useful in your quest!